 ELT provides the flexibility to explore the entire data set (including real-time data) without overheads.
 This is because users can get all kinds of data analysis without loading additional data sets.

-Due to its robust appeal, ELT processes are easier to maintain and require lower fulfillment cost.
+Due to its robust appeal, ELT processes are easier to maintain and require lower fulfillment expenses.
 Modern ELT tools undertake automated cloud-based transformation, which further lowers the overall cost.

 What is the difference between ETL and ELT?